-- INAC regional consultation coordinators, since they may be aware of ongoing or contemplated consultation processes and any other relevant regional information - provincial government ministries and agencies (e.g., Aboriginal Affairs, Natural Resources) - traditional-use studies; e.g., those prepared in the context of environmental assessments and land disposal - colleagues who have worked with local Aboriginal groups or consulted with them - websites or other sources that outline legal proceedings involving Aboriginal or treaty rights assertions and interpretation of potential and established rights - press coverage and public statements in which Aboriginal groups have asserted rights, expressed concerns and proposed desired outcomes - Natural Resources Canada's Canada Lands Google Earth layer (includes Aboriginal reserves across Canada) and Canada's Atlas of Canada - historic treaty maps - websites of community organizations and umbrella organizations (regional organizations, provincial/territorial organizations, or tribal councils) - maps on traditional land use - Aboriginal traditional knowledge - The Canadian Environmental Assessment Agency's website ceaa.gc.ca
+- CIRNAC regional consultation coordinators, since they may be aware of ongoing or contemplated consultation processes and any other relevant regional information - provincial government ministries and agencies (e.g., Indigenous Affairs, Natural Resources) - traditional-use studies; e.g., those prepared in the context of environmental assessments and land disposal - colleagues who have worked with local Indigenous groups or consulted with them - websites or other sources that outline legal proceedings involving Indigenous and/or treaty rights assertions and interpretation of potential and established rights - press coverage and public statements in which Indigenous groups have asserted rights, expressed concerns and proposed desired outcomes - Natural Resources Canada's Canada Lands Google Earth layer (includes reserves across Canada) and Canada's Atlas of Canada - historic treaty maps - websites of community organizations and umbrella organizations (regional organizations, provincial/territorial organizations, or tribal councils) - maps on traditional land use - Indigenous knowledge - The Impact Assessment Agency website

-Appendix C:Codification of Current Practice: Canadian Nuclear Safety Commission (CNSC) Commitment to Aboriginal Consultation
+Appendix C: Canadian Nuclear Safety Commission (CNSC) Policy Statement: CNSC's Commitment to Indigenous Consultation and Engagement

-CNSC's commitment and ongoing obligations
+The CNSC's commitment and ongoing obligations

-The CNSC as an agent of the Government of Canada and as Canada's nuclear regulator recognizes and understands the importance of consulting and building relationships with Canada's Aboriginal peoples.
-The CNSC ensures that all its licensing decisions under the Nuclear Safety and Control Act and environmental assessment decisions under the Canadian Environmental Assessment Act uphold the honour of the Crown and consider Aboriginal peoples' potential or established Aboriginal or treaty rights pursuant to section 35 of the Constitution Act, 1982 (together, the "Aboriginal Interests").
+The CNSC, as an agent of the Government of Canada and as Canada's nuclear regulator, acknowledges the importance of building relationships and consulting with Indigenous peoples in Canada.
+The CNSC ensures that all its licensing decisions under the Nuclear Safety and Control Act and its environmental assessment decisions under the Canadian Environmental Assessment Act uphold the honour of the Crown and consider Indigenous peoples' potential or established Indigenous and/or treaty rights, pursuant to section 35 of the Constitution Act, 1982 (together, the Indigenous interests).

-The CNSC recognizes that Aboriginal peoples have concerns with regard to the nuclear sector and that it is important to seek opportunities to work together in ensuring the safe and effective regulation of nuclear energy and materials.
-The CNSC will continue to communicate "objective scientific, technical and regulatory information" about CNSC activities and the effects of the nuclear industry in Canada as per the objectives of the Nuclear Safety and Control Act.
+The CNSC recognizes that Indigenous peoples may have concerns about the nuclear sector; it also recognizes how important it is to seek opportunities to work together to ensure safe and effective regulation of nuclear energy and materials.
+The CNSC will continue to communicate objective scientific, technical and regulatory information about CNSC activities and the effects of the nuclear industry in Canada, in keeping with the objectives of the Nuclear Safety and Control Act.

-CNSC's approach to Aboriginal consultation
+CNSC'S approach to Indigenous consultation and engagement

-Good Governance
+Good governance

-The CNSC strives to meet its commitment to excellence, in part, through a good governance approach to effective and well-managed Aboriginal consultation processes when Aboriginal rights or interests could be impacted.
+The CNSC strives to meet its commitment to excellence, in part through a good governance approach to effective and well-managed Indigenous consultation and engagement processes when Indigenous rights or interests could be impacted.

-Guiding Principles
+Guiding principles

-The CNSC is also mindful of its role as a statutory administrative tribunal exercising quasi-judicial powers, which confers on it the duty to treat fairly all participants in its proceedings.
-When developing and implementing consultation processes, the CNSC takes into account the "guiding principles" that have emerged from Canada's case law and best consultation practices as outlined in the document "Aboriginal Consultation and Accommodation - Updated Guidelines for Federal Officials to Fulfill the Duty to Consult.
-[1]
+The CNSC is also mindful of its role as a statutory administrative tribunal exercising quasi-judicial powers, which imposes on it the duty to treat all participants in its proceedings fairly.
+When developing and implementing consultation processes, the CNSC takes into account the guiding principles that have emerged from Canada's case law and best consultation practices, as outlined in the document Aboriginal Consultation and Accommodation - Updated Guidelines for Federal Officials to Fulfill the Duty to Consult - March 2011.

-The CNSC builds on the "guiding principles" to establish project-specific Aboriginal consultation processes that:
+The CNSC builds on the guiding principles to establish project-specific processes for Indigenous consultation and engagement: